 Time Conflict Changes

-If a student encounters a time conflict while enrolling (class times overlap), the student needs to complete a Change of Registration form (available at the top of this page), obtaining both instructor's approval that the student can leave early/arrive late for their course.
-Once approval is obtained, the student enrolls in one of the courses and takes the form to the Registration Office (Schofield 128) to have them enroll the student in the second course.
+If a student encounters a time conflict while enrolling (class times overlap), the student needs to complete a Time Conflict e-form, obtaining both instructor's approval that the student can leave early/arrive late for their courses.
+Once approval is obtained, Blugold Central staff will enroll the student in their class(es).
+If you have any questions, please contact email@example.com.

 Withdrawal from the University - Dropping/Withdrawing from All Classes After the Term Begins